leios/Fable.jl/docs/src/death.md

 # The Future of Fable(.jl)

-Alright.
-I'm going to lay it all on the line here.
-Fable(.jl) will no longer be developed by me at this point in time.
+Long story short: Fable(.jl) will no longer be developed by me at this point in time.
 I have moved on to a new project, [quibble](https://github.com/leios/quibble).

 Let's talk about that in detail.